S0ulflared/SkyNet/README.md

 # Skynet

-Skynet is a chrome extension aimed at creating a user interface with a vintage CRT-like display effect.
+Skynet is a chrome extension aimed at creating a user interface inspired by the rogue ai from terminator with a vintage CRT-like display effect.

 ## Description